A Guide for Parents

-Dressing for preschool is not a topic that’s widely written about, but it is important to consider in order to ensure your child has the best experience possible and is comfortable within the learning environment.
+Dressing for preschool is not a topic that’s widely written about, but it is important to consider in order to ensure your child has the best experience possible and is comfortable in their preschool clothes within the learning environment.

 Almost as importantly, a little preparation goes a long way towards helping your child’s teachers as well!